theonedev/onedev/doc/incompatibilities.md

+# 5.4.0

+1. In case install OneDev into a Kubernetes cluster, Kustomization based deployment is replaced by helm based deployment for flexibility reason

 # 5.2.1

 1. User by default is not able to create/fork projects now.
 To allow it, specify default login group with appropriate project create permissions in security setting.